Behnam-sn/Castle-Docusaurus/docs/algorithms/problem-solving-techniques/recursion.md

 The staircase has many steps,
 And your task is to climb them all.

-A non-recursive way of thinking would be to count each step as you climb, one after the other, until you reach the top.
+A non-recursive way of thinking would be to count each step as you climb,
+One after the other, until you reach the top.

 However, a recursive approach would be different.